NaderNarcisse/NaderNarcisse/README.md

 <h1 align="center">Hello, Welcome to my GitHub page</h1>
-<h2 align="center">Here is my most recent personal research project on Weights & Biases : <br> <a href="https://api.wandb.ai/links/nadernarcisse/rca22nv1">Military Vehicles Detection in Satellite & Aerial Imagery using Instance Segmentation</a></h2>
+<h2 align="center">Here is my most recent personal research project on Weights & Biases : <br> <a href="https://api.wandb.ai/links/nadernarcisse/rca22nv1" target="_blank">Military Vehicles Detection in Satellite & Aerial Imagery using Instance Segmentation</a></h2>

 - I'm currently doing my Master's Degree in Artificial Intelligence at ESILV in Paris and I'm an apprentice at the French DGA.